 If you’re on watchful waiting you will have tests to monitor your cancer.
 You won’t have any treatment unless you get symptoms.

-You’ll normally have a prostate specific antigen (PSA) blood test at your GP surgery or hospital clinic every 6 to 12 months.
+You’ll normally have a prostate specific antigen (PSA) blood test at your GP surgery or hospital clinic at least once a year.
 This will help to check for any changes to your prostate cancer.

 If any changes are picked up by these tests or you have any new or different symptoms, you may be given an appointment with the doctor or nurse at the hospital.